juergen-bullinger/project4/model_card.md

 Predict the income class of the citizens according to the response they give in the census.

 ## Training Data
 Publicly available Census Bureau data created in 1994.
-The dataset contains the following 15 columns:
+The dataset contains 32561 records the following 15 columns:
 1. age: continuous.
 2. workclass: Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked.